 The Bank has established arrangements to ensure that RITS meets target availability, including a detailed business continuity policy (see Key Consideration 17.6) and change management framework (see Key Consideration 17.1).
-In addition, RITS applies a number of controls to prevent disruptions, including operating procedure manuals, dual input checks and the use of checklists.
+In addition, RITS applies a number of controls to prevent or manage disruptions, including operating procedure manuals, dual input checks and the use of checklists.

 The Bank also monitors RITS's components to ensure that issues are detected in a timely manner.
 The monitoring aims to detect system problems within 15 minutes of their inception.
 In some cases, automated tools are used, which verify the operation of system components at intraday intervals as short as one minute.
 System liquidity, and the value and volume of queued and settled payments relative to historical averages, are also monitored on a near real-time basis.
-In 2012, monitoring of the RITS system after business hours was introduced, to improve monitoring of overnight processing and to facilitate the submission and settlement of retail payments (for more information on changes to these clearing and settlement arrangements see 'Box A: Developments in Retail Payments Settlement Arrangements' in Section 2.2).
+In 2012, monitoring of the RITS system after business hours was introduced, to improve monitoring of overnight processing and to facilitate the submission and settlement of retail payments.69

 In response to an operational incident in September 2012, the Bank implemented enhanced monitoring of RITS's components.
 This involves the use of a third-party system to test connectivity by logging in from outside of the Bank's internal communications network.
-The third-party system delivers data on the performance of RITS's components back to Payments Settlements staff in real time, providing an additional source of data to identify potential system problems.
+The third-party system delivers data on the performance of RITS's components back to Bank staff in real time, providing an additional source of data to identify potential system problems.
+In December 2013, additional tools were implemented that automate testing of the availability of RITS components, and automatically generate email alerts to relevant Bank staff if any issues are detected by the tools.